philippemezzadri/frisquet-esphome/README.md

     `WaterReturnTemperature = (TargetTemp - OutdoorTemp) * HeatFactor + Offset`

-    `HeatFactor`and `Offset` are defined using the following lines in the yaml configuration file:
+    `HeatFactor` and `Offset` are defined using the following lines in the yaml configuration file:

     ```cpp
     custom_climate->set_heat_factor(1.4);
     custom_climate->set_offset(21);
     ```

+    Those two parameters strongly depend on the heat insulation of the house.
+Therefore slight adjustments may be necessary to find the best settings.
+Guidelines to do so can be found [here](https://blog.elyotherm.fr/2013/08/reglage-optimisation-courbe-de-chauffe.html) (French).

 2. **Boiler setpoint conversion factor and offset**